MicrosoftDocs/memdocs/memdocs/intune/apps/apps-supported-intune-apps.md

 </table>

 ## Partner apps
-The following apps support Intune App Protection Policies.
+The following apps support the core Intune App Protection Policy settings.
 Apps are also capable of supporting advanced App Protection Policy and App Configuration Policy settings.
 For more information, contact the app vendor.

 | App   title | App description | App store links for supported   platform(s) |
 |-------------------------------------------------|-------------------------|---------------------------------------------|